Johanna-Ezedinma/Johanna-Ezedinma/README.md

+I enjoy working at the intersection of analytics and machine learning; transforming raw data into actionable insights and predictive solutions.

+My background spans data analysis, business intelligence, and machine learning.

+My core toolkit includes:
+Python, SQL, Power BI, Excel, Machine Learning, Data Cleaning & Data Visualization

+Particularly interested in predictive analytics, data-driven decision making, and applying machine learning techniques to solve real world business problems.

-With a starting foundation in Biochemistry, and a strong foundation in Project Management, I work to bridge the gap between complex data systems and strategic business decisions.
-I bring a unique mix of scientific rigor and operational execution to data science.
-I am open to new opportunities in **Data Analystics**, **Data Science**, **Business Analytics**
+Open to new opportunities in **Data Analystics**, **Data Science**, **Business Analytics**
 </p>

 ---

-###  What I Do

-*   **Data Analytics:** Uncovering hidden trends, tracking operational metrics, and helping stakeholders easily understand the story behind the numbers.
-*   **Data Science & ML:** Building predictive models and technical solutions to tackle real-world business bottlenecks.

----

 ### Beyond the Data

-When I’m not writing code or engineering features, you’ll find me hitting the gym 🏋️‍♀️, cycling 🚴‍♀️, taking a walk 🚶‍♀️, or visiting new places .
+When I’m not writing code or engineering features, you’ll find me hitting the gym 🏋️‍♀️, cycling 🚴‍♀️, taking a walk 🚶‍♀️, or visiting new places.
 Stepping away from the screen is usually where my clearest thinking happens.

 ---